-Once the GI Bill application has been processed by the VA and the Certificate of Eligibility has been received, the student should contact the VA Certifying Official at Olin College located in the Student Affairs Office.
-The Certifying Official will then certify the student's enrollment with the VA so the benefits can be paid.
+Once the GI Bill application has been processed by the VA and the Certificate of Eligibility has been received, the student should contact the VA Certifying Official at Olin College located in the Registrar's Office.
+The Certifying Official in concert with the Student Accounts Office will then certify the student's enrollment and costs with the VA so the benefits can be paid.